Expenditure on mental health services

 Source: Australian Government Department of Health and Aged Care (unpublished); Table EXP.31

 Medicare-subsidised mental health-specific services refers to the mental health-specific services subsidised by the Australian Government through the Medicare Benefit Schedule (MBS).
 These services include mental health-specific services provided by psychiatrists, general practitioners (GPs), psychologists and other allied health professionals and are defined in the MBS.
-Refer to the data source section for further information on the estimation of GP spending prior to 2007–08.

 Australian Government expenditure on mental health-related subsidised prescriptions

 In considering these results, it should be noted that they do not include medications funded through the Aboriginal Health Services program and so is an underestimate of total spending on medicines.
-Further information can be found in Mental health prescriptions.
+Further information can be found in Mental health-related prescriptions.

 About two-thirds (67% or $426 million) of spending on mental health-related subsidised prescriptions was for prescriptions issued by GPs.